Denodo AI SDK - User Manual

 How can I use two different custom providers for LLM and embeddings?

-NOTE: This requires v0.4 of the AI SDK.
+NOTE: This requires v0.4 of the AI SDK or above.

 The SDK supports custom provider for LLM and embeddings as long as it offers a OpenAI-API compatible API endpoint.
 You can configure the custom providers by following these steps: